cdobey/legitify/docs/proposal/proposal.md

 **Functions Provided:**

 - **Credential Issuance**: Organizations can issue digital credentials, certificates, licenses, or identification documents through the platform.
-- **Credential Management**: Individuals can store, manage, and control access to their credentials and identification documents.
+- **Credential Management**: Holders can store, manage, and control access to their credentials and identification documents.
 - **Selective Sharing**: Users can share specific information or entire documents with verifiers, controlling what gets shared and for how long.
 - **Verification Services**: Verifiers can access and verify credentials with user-controlled permissions.
 - **Blockchain Verification**: The platform records hashes of credentials on the blockchain, enabling tamper-proof verification of authenticity.

 **Users:**

-- **Individuals**: Students, professionals, and anyone who needs to store and manage credentials or identification documents.
+- **Holders**: Holders, professionals, and anyone who needs to store and manage credentials or identification documents.
-- **Organizations**: Universities, certification bodies, employers, government agencies, and licensing authorities that issue credentials.
+- **Organizations**: Issuers, certification bodies, verifiers, government agencies, and licensing authorities that issue credentials.
-- **Verifiers**: Employers, educational institutions, regulatory bodies, and other entities that need to verify credentials.
+- **Verifiers**: Verifiers, educational institutions, regulatory bodies, and other entities that need to verify credentials.

 ### Justification

 The platform addresses critical issues in credential verification by providing a secure, efficient, and transparent system.
 It will be useful in:

 - **Preventing Fraud**: Utilizing blockchain's immutability to ensure credentials cannot be tampered with or falsified.
-- **Streamlining Verification**: Reducing the time and effort required for verifying credentials, benefiting both individuals and verifiers.
+- **Streamlining Verification**: Reducing the time and effort required for verifying credentials, benefiting both holders and verifiers.
-- **Enhancing Privacy and Control**: Allowing individuals to control their personal information, deciding what to share and with whom.
+- **Enhancing Privacy and Control**: Allowing holders to control their personal information, deciding what to share and with whom.
 - **Cross-Industry Application**: Applicable in sectors such as education, healthcare, employment, government services, and supply chain management.
 - **Facilitating Trust**: Building trust between parties by providing verifiable proof of credentials, essential in professional and regulatory environments.